autirahul/mock_data_generator/README.md

 # Data Generator - WIP

 ## Overview
 During every data project I came across a very basic problem where we have to wait for the test data.
-For fewer columns it's quite easy to generate the data using online utilities but those has certain limitations on number of columns and rows.
+For fewer columns it's quite easy to generate the data using online utilities but those have certain limitations on the number of columns and rows.
-Solve this, I invested some time to build a utility to generate the mock data based on the supplied json schema.
+To solve this, I’ve built a utility to generate the mock data based on the supplied json schema.
-This utility is using Python Faker module to randomly generate the test data.
+This utility is using the Python Faker module to randomly generate the test data.

 ## How to use
-Follow below step to run the utility.
-I am open to the suggestions, please add comment or mail me your suggestions.
+Follow the below steps to run the utility.
+I am open to suggestions, please add comments or mail me your suggestions.

 ### Inputs:
 Accepts below inputs as parameters.

-- --input_json_schema_path: Provide absolute path of the json schemas.
-It accepts folder with json schema files or absolute path of a json schema file.
+- --input_json_schema_path: Provide absolute path of the json schema.
+It accepts folders with json schema files or absolute path of a json schema file.
 > Json schema file format.
 ```json
 {